pau-you/pau-you/README.md

 - ❓ Ask me about anything related to machine learning and BI tools

-- ⚡ Fun fact: I love embroidery and painting (in one canvas!)
+- ⚡ Fun fact: I love embroidering and painting (in one canvas!)

 <br/>